SiddanshChawla/stock_forecasting/README.md

 2) Select the dates according to the opening of the market.
 3) The results would be given below the model.
 4) You can train the model on custom dataset, currently only 4 companies are included to forecast from.
+5) This web app will also contain news sentiments predicted from live news data, using custom trained sentiment model.

 webapp link - https://siddanshchawla-stock-forecasting-forecast-p2rahd.streamlit.app